MontOpsInc/pymoai_demo_service/README.md

   Note: Either use the combination of a) email, password, or b) token

 ## 4) Execute the run_service command to upload the 20 NLP datasets
- Start seeing AIOps insights in the MSX UI
+ Start seeing AIOps insights in the MSX UI!
+ We are available on browser, so see your Language AIOps insights anywhere!